InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Related Work

 \subsubsection{Pipeline Parallelism Optimization}

-Recent works like AdaPipe~\cite{sun2024adapipe}, Mario~\cite{liu2025mario}, and SPPO~\cite{chen2025sppo} have explored checkpointing and offloading optimizations with PP. However, these works assume homogeneous workloads but we focus on heterogeneous workloads with varied-length input.
-ChunkFlow~\cite{yuan2025efficient} introduces hierarchical processing for varied-length sequences, but its methodology resembles the combination of our ablation cases ``w/o wbc'' and ``w/o ckpt'', exhibiting suboptimal performance compared to our co-optimization approach.
-ByteScale~\cite{ge2025bytescale} and WLB-LLM~\cite{wang2025wlb} optimize workload balance of batch-level PP for heterogeneous workload.
-Their optimizations can be integrated with our methodology for hybrid granularity PP and are orthogonal to our work.
+Recent works like AdaPipe~\cite{sun2024adapipe}, Mario~\cite{liu2025mario} have explored checkpointing and offloading optimizations with PP. However, these works assume homogeneous workloads, but we focus on heterogeneous workloads with varied-length input.
+ByteScale~\cite{ge2025bytescale} and WLB-LLM~\cite{wang2025wlb} optimize workload balance of batch-level PP for heterogeneous workload, ignoring the optimization opportunity of sequence splitting, restricting its applicability in long-context training scenario.